Company Logo - Home Link

 Winter Village at Bryant Park

-Every year Bryant Park is transformed into a sparkling ‘village’ with a 50-foot plus Christmas tree.
+Bryant Park in Midtown Manhattan is transformed into a sparkling ‘village’ with a 50-foot plus Christmas tree.

-The village is a Holiday Market of pop-up shops, holiday food stalls, and a free ice skating rink!
+The village has a pop-up holiday market with unique gifts, holiday food stalls and a free ice skating rink!

-While entry is free, you will need to bring your own skates or you can rent a pair there.
+While entry is free, you need to bring skates or rent a pair there.

 Location: 6th Avenue between 40th and 42nd Streets